confluentinc/confluent-kafka-dotnet/README.md

 ### Confluent Cloud

+For a step-by-step guide on using the .NET client with Confluent Cloud see [Getting Started with Apache Kafka and .NET](https://developer.confluent.io/get-started/dotnet/) on [Confluent Developer](https://developer.confluent.io/).

-The [Confluent Cloud example](examples/ConfluentCloud) demonstrates how to configure the .NET client for use with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
+You can also refer to the [Confluent Cloud example](examples/ConfluentCloud) which demonstrates how to configure the .NET client for use with
+[Confluent Cloud](https://www.confluent.io/confluent-cloud/).

 ### Developer Notes